sfast/zeronode/README.md

 All three parameters are optional.

-Basic methods
+#### Basic methods
-1. `bind(address)` - Binds the node to the specified address. you can bind only in one address.
+1. `bind(address)` - Binds the node/actor to the specified interface and port.
+You can bind only in one address.
-2. `connect(address)` - Connects the node to the specified address. you can connect to many nodes.
+2. `connect(address)` - Connects the node/actor to other nodes/actors the specified address.
+You can connect to many nodes.
 3. `unbind()` - Unbinds the node.
 4. `disconnect(address)` - Disconnects the node from specified address.
 5. `stop()` - Unbinds the node, and disconnects from all addresses.

-Simple messaging methods
+#### Simple messaging methods

 6. `onRequest(endpoint: String, handler)` - adds request handler to given endpoint.
 7. `onTick(event: String, handler)` - adds event handler to given event.

-8. `offRequest(endpoint:String, handler)` - removes request handler from endpoint
+8. `offRequest(endpoint:String, handler)` - removes request handler from endpoint.<br/>
-if handler is not provided then removes all the listeners.
+_If handler is not provided then removes all the listeners._

-9. `offTick(event: String, handler)` - removes given event handler from event listeners list if handler is not provided then removes all the listeners.
+9. `offTick(event: String, handler)` - removes given event handler from event listeners list. <br/>
+_If handler is not provided then removes all the listeners._
 10. `request(id, endpoint, data, timeout)` - makes request to that endpoint of given node.
 11. `tick(id, event, data)` - emits event to given node.

-Load balancing methods
+#### Load balancing methods

 12. `requestAny(endpoint, data, timeout, filter)` - send request to "only one" node from the nodes that satisfy given filter.